 For other international orders, we subsidise the shipping cost, but the total will depend on where you are, and any other export restrictions or charges – so please check the shipping cost at checkout.

 If you have a faulty product, you should first read the F.A.Q under TROUBLESHOOTING.
-If you can’t get in touch with the dealer you bought it from or if you bought directly from Stone Deaf, you should contact us here: [email protected] and someone will get back to you within 48 hours.
+If you can’t get in touch with the dealer you bought it from or if you bought directly from Stone Deaf, you should contact us here: [email protected] and someone will get back to you as soon as possible.